Duomo & Baptistry

 Originally established as part of the

 convent called the Spedele di Monna Agnese, a charitable foundation

-founded around 1280 by Monna Agnese, given property by Orlando Malavolti.
+founded around 1280 by Monna Agnese, who was given property by Orlando Malavolti.

 The hospital was originally for young widows and pregnant girls and was

-managed by lay persons.
+managed by lay people.
 The complex was named in Sasso for being

 built on pebbles.

-In 1565 the structure passed to the Ospedale of Santa Maria della Scala
+In 1565 the building passed to the Ospedale of Santa Maria della Scala

 and soon afterwards the church was completely renovated taking on its